finos/community/docs/governance/Software-Projects/stages/Active.md

 [![FINOS - Active](https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@master/images/badge-active.svg)](https://community.finos.org/docs/governance/Software-Projects/stages/active)
 ```

-## Activation Lifecycle Checklist
-The FINOS team approves lifecycle transitions following objective criteria detailed in the below checklist.
-More information in the [FINOS Governance](https://github.com/finos/community/tree/master/governance#project-lifecycle).

-### What does activation mean for the consumer?
+## What does activation mean for the consumer?
 :heavy_check_mark: The Project is high quality, mature from a codebase and community dynamics perspective.

 :dart: The Project produces valuable releases to solve a useful business problem for our Community.

-### What does activation mean for the project team?
+## What does activation mean for the project team?
 :star: Glory in the Community

 :eyes: :loudspeaker: Increased visibility and positioning in FINOS web resources, marketing and Community building efforts like meetups, blog posts, etc.